 The Natural Family Planning Method has its advantages and disadvantages.
-It has been strongly correlated with successful planning and prevention of pregnancy as well as healthy relationships.
-In this interview, Dr Anna Maria Vella addresses difficult situations like having a partner work abroad, shift work, breastfeeding, or an uncommitted Catholic partner.
-She also addresses contraception issues for people who wish to live the Catholic faith.
+It has been strongly correlated with successful planning and prevention of pregnancy, as well as the building of healthy relationships.
+Yet couples can find difficulties using it as in situations like having a partner work abroad, shift work, breastfeeding, or if one of the partners is not committed to using this method.
+In this interview, Dr Anna Maria Vella addresses these situations and contraception issues for people who wish to live according to the teachings of the Catholic Church.

 1. How effective is the Natural Family Planning method?